esphome/esphome-docs/components/hdmi_cec.rst

   aren't addressed to our logical address are dropped.
 By enabling ``promiscuous_mode`` you can intercept messages between other devices (e.g. between your TV and Blu-ray player).
-- **on_message** (*Optional*, :ref:`Automation <automation>`): One or more automations to call when Messages are received.
+- **on_message** (*Optional*, :ref:`Automation <automation>`): One or more automations to call when messages are received.
 These can be filtered based on source address, destination address, opcode, or message data.
 See :ref:`On Message <hdmi_cec-on_message>`.

 .. _hdmi_cec-on_message: